NgocVuMinh/A-complete-RNAseq-analysis-pipeline/README.md

 The Bioconductor’s *DESeq2* package was used to normalize count data, estimate dispersions, and identify differentially expressed genes.
 Genes with count lower than 10 were filtered out.
 A gene is considered differentially expressed in the experimental group compared to the control group if its *adjusted p-value* ≤ 0.05 and | *log2foldchange* | ≥ 1.

+Three functional databases were used:
-Gene Ontology (GO) terms and Kyoto Encyclopedia of Genes and Genomes (KEGG) enrichment analysis were implemented to assess biological processes and pathways.
-The R Bioconductor’s *clusterProfiler* package was used to retrieve the enriched GO categories and KEGG pathways associated with the differentially expressed geneset.
+1. Gene Ontology (GO) terms
+2. Kyoto Encyclopedia of Genes and Genomes (KEGG) pathways
+3. Hallmark gene sets from the Molecular Signature Database (MSigDB)

+Two enrichment analysis methods were applied:
+1. Overrepresentation Analysis (ORA)
+2. Gene Set Enrichment Analysis (GSEA)

+The R Bioconductor’s *clusterProfiler* package was used for functional enrichment analysis.
 Functions from the *Pathview* package and *enrichplot* package were used to visualize the enriched pathways.

 Visualization methods:
 * Volcano plot